Learning the optimal Tikhonov regularizer for inverse problems: Conclusions and limitations

 We studied the problem of learning a regularization functional for an inverse problem between infinite dimensional spaces.
 This problem has received huge interest in recent years due to the successes in several imaging modalities.
 Our work provides theoretical support to machine learning approaches in sensitive applications such as medical imaging.

 We have considered the case of a linear inverse problem that is solved via generalized Tikhonov regularization.
 This involves an unknown operator $B$ and a signal $h$, both to be learned from data.
 We proposed two learning strategies, one supervised and one unsupervised.
 Surprisingly, we found that the regularizer learned with the unsupervised strategy has the same (or slightly better) generalization bounds than the supervised one.
-This motivates the development of more advanced unsupervised approaches to the problem, e.g.\ with deep learning methods.
+Furthermore, the unsupervised approach does not need the knowledge of the forward operator $A$ nor that of the distribution of the noise $\varepsilon$.
+This motivates the development of more advanced unsupervised approaches to the problem, e.g.\ with deep learning methods (see \cite{2017-kobler-etal,2020-kobler-etal,li2020nett,lunz2018adversarial,mukherjee2020learned}).

 The analysis presented here was possible thanks to the simple form of the regularizer.
 Our work does not cover, for instance, the case of sparsity promoting regularization functionals \cite{grasmair2008sparse} or more general convex or non-convex penalty terms arising from deep learning methods.
+Some results regarding optimal (non-quadratic) regularizers associated with different priors can be found e.g. in \cite{gribonval2011should,gribonval2013reconciling,burger2014maximum}, which nevertheless deal with a finite-dimensional setting.
 Extensions to more general regularizers will be the subject of future studies.